Cricket: India V England 2nd Test Scoreboard - UrduPoint

 Cricket: India V England 2nd Test Scoreboard

+Scoreboard after England's first innings on day two of the second Test against India in Visakhapatnam on Saturday

-Visakhapatnam, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) Scoreboard after India's first innings on day two of the second Test against England in Visakhapatnam on Saturday:
+Visakhapatnam, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) Scoreboard after England's first innings on day two of the second Test against India in Visakhapatnam on Saturday:

 India 1st innings (overnight 336-6, Y. Jaiswal 179, R. Ashwin 5)